 Landing pages have now become an important metric in the performance calculation for commercial websites.
-This means they are not just used to attract website visitors, they are meant to encourage them to remain on the page and do a specific action.
-Whether you want the user to fill out the form or buy an online course (or whatever), the landing page’s design can influence the decision process of the user significantly.
-In this case, AIDA model is the choice.
+They are not just used to attract website visitors; they are meant to encourage them to remain on the page and perform a specific action, such as filling out a form or purchasing a product.
+The landing page’s design can significantly influence the user’s decision-making process.
+In this case, the AIDA model is the choice.

 Hello, my name is A.I.D.A.!

 Web designers have been using the AIDA model for quite some time, this is mainly because it came out to be a powerful tool when it comes to convincing people to make a .
 Do you want to know why the AIDA model is so powerful?
 The secret lies in the name!